HeavyMedl/netstorage/README.md

 npm i netstorage -g
 ```

-Alternatively, you can run any command with `npx netstorage`—no global install needed.
+Alternatively, you can run any command with `npx netstorage` without a global install.

 ## Getting Started